Nat Ayer: West End shows

 In 1916, Ayer composed the music for the hit show The Bing Boys Are Here, with a book by George Grossmith Jr. and Fred Thompson and lyrics by Clifford Grey.
 His best-known song from that show is "If You Were the Only Girl In the World", adapted from a song by Willy Redstone which he had sold to Bert Feldman.
 In the same year, Ayer appeared with Alice Delysia in the revue Pell-Mell, with songs by Ayer and Grey.
 Ayer's last show of 1916, which he composed and appeared in, was the musical comedy Houp La!, starring Gertie Millar.
-It was not a success, running for just over 100 performances, but Ayer's next show, Yes, Uncle, was a considerable hit, with a run of 626 performances.
+It was not a success, running for just over 100 performances, but Ayer's next show, Yes, Uncle, had a run of 626 performances.

 Ayer's post-war shows were Baby Bunting (1919), Snap, Shufflin' Along and The Smith Family (1922).
 In 1938, he was declared bankrupt.
 He appeared as himself in the 1943 film Variety Jubilee.

 Ayer died in 1952 in Bath, in the west of England, at the age of 65.